 IN class SRV records.
 When creating records, there is no need to specify the

 For more information about SRV records, see RFC-2782.

-The Cloud DNS service uses MASTER FILES format when parsing TXT records.
+The service uses MASTER FILES format.
 According to the format specifications, a

-; indicates the beginning of a comment, meaning that any content following it is ignored.
-If you want to use a
+;indicates the beginning of a comment, meaning that any content following it is ignored.
+If you wish to use the

 |example.com.||TXT||600||"v=DMARC1; p=none; sp=quarantine; pct=100; rua=mailto: email@example.com;"|